Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

 What Are Some of the Weirdest Animals?

-If like me, you have a soft spot in your heart for the guy left out, then you're going to enjoy this list of ten weird animals from around the world.
-So sit back and get ready to see some weird animals.
+If you're like me and you have a soft spot in your heart for the underdog, then you're going to enjoy this list of ten weird animals from around the world.
+So sit back and get ready to see some weird ones!
 In this article, I'll be covering these 10 extraordinarily strange creatures:

 - Maned Wolf

 - Star-Nosed Mole